 - Click + and repeat these steps to add more claim and attribute pairs.

-Note that some OPs can have “nested” claims as shown below:
+Note that some OPs can have “nested” claims.
+For example:

 In the example above, the